DanielChrobak/Discord-Storage-Server/README.md

 - Implement access controls for the server hosting the bot.
 - Be mindful of data sensitivity when using Discord for storage.
-- The web interface lacks built-in authentication.
+- The web interface has a basic built-in authentication system.
 Implement security measures for non-local deployments.

 ## Limitations

 - Subject to Discord's rate and storage limits.
-- Not suitable for high-volume or large-scale file storage.
+- May not be suitable for high-volume or large-scale file storage.
-- Lacks advanced features like file versioning.

 ## Troubleshooting